-Once these things are taken care off little can go wrong anymore.
+Once these questions are answered few things can go wrong anymore.
 Sure, you might get rained out a few days or experience some bad luck, but you still have a warm place to stay in paradise!

 To set up the basic structure of your trip to the Big Island the following resources might be of interest:

 - The first step: start planning your trip to Hawai’i